Those pals may help kids cope in times of stress.

-If your child has an invisible friend, relax and enjoy it!
+If your child has an invisible friend, relax and enjoy it.
 Ask questions to find out more about the friend.
 You may learn something about your child’s current interests, wishes, fears, or concerns.
-You may even want to write down and save your child’s adorable answers!
+You may even want to write down and save your child’s adorable answers.

 It’s okay to lay down the law if the imaginary friend’s demands or “behaviors” become too disruptive.
 Without harshly challenging the existence of the friend, you can say things like, “I don’t care who made this mess.
 You need to wipe it up” or “Aunt Carol is coming in the car with us, so Mr. Murf will have to find somewhere else to sit today.”

-On the other hand, if it’s not too much trouble, go ahead play along.
+On the other hand, if it’s not too much trouble, go ahead and play along.
 Set an extra place at the table for the imaginary friend, if your child asks you to do so, but be careful not to take over.
 An imaginary friend is a unique and magical expression of your child’s imagination, so let your child be in charge of it.

 Gleason, T. R., Sebanc, A. M., & Hartup, W. W. (2000).
 Imaginary companions of preschool children.
 Developmental Psychology 36, 419-428.

 Seiffge-Krenke, I. (1997).
 Imaginary companions in adolescence: Sign of a deficient or positive development?
 Journal of Adolescence, 20, 137-154.